 EDUCATN 780 (~30 hours)

-Each of these options are possible to complete in one term.
 It is recommended that educators NOT take more than two courses concurrently.

 The Teaching and Learning Certificates of Completion are designed with a wide range of experience levels and previous education in mind.
 All the courses include options for novice educators as well as those with many years of experience and are designed to offer self-directed challenges for educators across this range of experience.